scuzzydude/asimov/asimov.md

 Ideally, we'd sell or give one asimov to every person on the planet.

 While the ideal sounds great, it would be very hard to implement.
 First off, we'd need to have ability to register and verify pledges in every country to ensure a fair distribution.
 This is a goal of The Foundation but might take years or decades to fulfil.
-Second, much of the world doesn't have the extra income to invest in some wild new currency of ideas.
+Second, much of the world doesn't have the extra income to invest in a wild new currency of ideas.

 We do want the stakers, who will ratify the charter, to be geographically dispersed.
 It is more important that the electorate be balanced across nationalities than it is for The Foundation to increase capitalization of the stake.
 We expect seeding to cover the cost of rollout and infrastructure.